rhauser15/rhauser-buildChallenge-Feb/README.md

     $ twilio plugins:install @twilio-labs/plugin-rtc

 ## Deploy the app to Twilio
+Again, this plugin is originally intended to deploy a video application, but will work fine for our purposes.
+There may be an additional token/recording function in your deployment, but these will not affect the application's functionality.

 Before deploying the app, make sure you are using the correct account on the Twilio CLI (using the command `twilio profiles:list` to check).
 The app is deployed to Twilio with a single command: